LinkedIn Cheat Sheet: 5 Tips For A Professional Profile

 (Original article: "LinkedIn Quick Tip: Tweaking Your Professional Headline")

 We know how difficult it can be to optimize your LinkedIn profile the right way.
 We hope our LinkedIn Cheat Sheet helps you create a professional and well-optimized LinkedIn profile that stands out to recruiters and hiring managers.
-If you're still struggling to update your LinkedIn profile, we can help.

 This article was originally published at an earlier date.